 It is not the intent to attempt to resolve this issue here.
 There are strong arguments for both positions.
 If one believes that a human being is essentially a physical being and, in that sense, just like any other living organism, then it follows that one would adopt the materialistic position.
 If, however, one believes that a human being is essentially a spiritual being, incorporating both biological and spiritual aspects into his or her human nature, then one would adopt the dualist position.
 Both positions would agree that mind is the mental functioning of consciousness, whether that consciousness arises solely from the activity of the brain or whether it is an interaction of both brain and spirit.
 Therefore, while the functioning of the mind is an empirical question that can be studied using the methods of science, the issue of the origin of mind is a philosophical issue, not an empirical or scientific issue.
 Suffice it to say that the philosophical perspective adopted in these pages is one of dualism.

 Schooling is one of the most important influences on the development of mental functioning or mind.
-Traditionally, in the US educational system, school achievement has meant scores on standardized tests of the basic skills of reading, writing and mathematics.
+Traditionally, in the US educational system, school achievement has been equated to scores on standardized tests of the basic skills of reading, writing and mathematics.
 There is increasing consensus among parents and educators that this is a relatively narrow definition of the capacities of the human mind.
-In today's information age, with the requirements of living in a global, multicultural society, the desired outcomes for young people must be much broader.
-The Secretary (of Labor's) Commission on Achieving Necessary Skills (SCANS,1991) report provides an excellent overview of the skills necessary to be a champion in the 21st century, although a critique of this report highlights some additional attributes that futurists and behavioral scientists deem important.
-A Brilliant Star provides a graphic representation of areas in which a champion must demonstrate excellence.
+In today's digital or information/conceptual age, with the requirements of living in a global, multicultural society, the desired outcomes for young people must be much broader.
+The Secretary (of Labor's) Commission on Achieving Necessary Skills (SCANS,1991) report and Partnership for 21st Century Skills (2006) provide excellent overviews of the skills necessary to be a champion in the 21st century, although a critique of the SCANS report highlights some additional attributes that futurists and behavioral scientists deem important.
+The Brilliant Star framework provides a graphic representation of areas in which a person has the innate capacity to develop and demonstrate excellence.

 Internet links related to the study of mind